ipfs-cluster/ipfs-cluster-website/content/index.md

 <div class="tipbox warning">THIS WEBSITE IS UNDER CONSTRUCTION.
 Any information here might be incorrect.</div>

-The IPFS Cluster aims to facilitate adoption of IPFS by:
+The IPFS Cluster project aims to facilitate adoption of IPFS by:

 * Providing support for production deployments of IPFS in the datacenter
 * Facilitating the conservation and replication of data (pinsets) across multiple nodes